-If you’re a beer enthusiast in the Dayton area, you probably already know our Daytonians of the Week — and if not, you will soon.
+If you’re a beer enthusiast in the Dayton area, you probably already know these two — and if not, you will soon.

 Gus Stathes, former general manager and beer curator of Ollie’s Place in Washington Twp., and Sara Levin, former social media manager and event planner for Cappy’s Wine & Spirits in Loveland, together bought The Barrel House at 417 E. Third St. in downtown Dayton in late 2017.

 “This is something we’ve been wanting to do for quite a while,” Stathes told us at the time.
 “We’ve been looking for locations, we talked about it, and we decided to do it.”

 Meet the new owners of the Barrel House (December 2017)

 The pair were honored as Daytonians of the Week during March 21 to the 28th.

 Let’s let Gus and Sara pick up the story from there, and give us a glimpse into what makes them tick:

 How did the two of you end up in your current gigs as co-owners of the Barrel House?

 G: Sara and I were actively looking for spots downtown to do something with — a bar and bottle shop.
 We were thinking maybe two to three years down the road.
 At one point, she had shared an available property on my Facebook timeline — I don’t remember which one.
 Jeff Heater, the founder and former owner of The Barrel House, saw the interaction and approached me the next time I stopped in for a pint.
 He explained that he was looking to move on, and asked if we were interested.
 A handshake and some signatures later — here we are!”

 PHOTO SNEAK PEEK: Take a look inside Devil Wind, the area’s newest brewery